damnation-eu/website-beta/security-maintenance.md

 We're sorry if this have caused you major trouble.

+The minecraft server itself is running like normal.

-If you need to contact us you can email me at faua@damnation.eu
+If you need to contact us you can email me at faua@damnation.eu.